 The Heartland Trail in Clay County will be developed as a multi-use, multi-seasonal trail with a paved, ten to twelve-foot-wide surface.
 The trail will be designed for pedestrians, bicycles and other non-motorized uses such as hiking, dog walking, and in-line skating or cross-country skiing.
 If the Clay County segment of the Heartland Trail is designated as a State Trail, like other segments of the Heartland State Trail in Becker and Hubbard Counties, then winter use must include snowmobiles, where the width of right-of-way permits, and local jurisdictions allow their use.
 Clay County has an extensive snowmobile trail system in-place, and the Heartland Trail corridor could supplement this trail network, providing several key trail connections.
 The following map illustrates the proposed snowmobile route for the Heartland Trail in Clay County.
-Segments of the proposed Heartland Trail that cannot accommodate snowmobiles because of use restrictions or narrow right-of-way will divert to existing snowmobile trails to fill the gaps.
+During winter months, segments of the paved trail may be groomed to accommodate snowmobile traffic.
+Segments of the proposed